'Mama bears' may be the 2024 race's soccer moms. But where the GOP seeks votes, some see extremism

 Women are generally more likely to vote for Democrats than men, but Democratic House candidates held only a 50% to 47% advantage among women in last year's midterms, according to AP VoteCast, a broad survey of the electorate.
 More men voted for Republicans than Democrats, 54% to 43%.

-In 2020, women supported Biden over Trump 55% to 43%, while men supported Trump over Biden 51% to 46%.
-There was little difference between moms of kids under 18 and women overall in how they voted either year.

-Last year, conservatives tried to get hundreds of ''parents rights'' activists elected to school boards, with help from millions in donations from groups such as the 1776 Project political action committee.
+Last year, conservatives tried to get hundreds of ''parents rights'' activists elected to school boards, with help from millions in donations from groups such as the 1776 Project PAC.
 One-third of the roughly 50 candidates backed by the 1776 Project PAC won their races.
 About half the candidates supported by Moms for Liberty were successful.

-DeSantis did win the support of a majority of women as he routed Democrat Charlie Crist.
-AP VoteCast shows that 57% of women supported DeSantis compared with 42% who supported Crist, though men supported him by even wider margins.
-While he improved on his margin among both groups since his narrow victory over Democrat Andrew Gillum in 2018, his gains were greater among women than among men.

-Several gubernatorial candidates who also leaned heavily on parents' rights fell short in other states, including in Michigan, Wisconsin and Kansas.

-Red, Wine and Blue is among the groups that have pushed back, using programs such as ''Troublemaker Trainings'' to educate interested women about how to defeat groups like Moms for Liberty.
+Red, Wine and Blue is among the groups that have pushed back, using programs such as ''Troublemaker Trainings'' to educate interested women on how to defeat groups such as Moms for Liberty.

-Paris, of Red, Wine and Blue, criticized the "parental rights" movement for focusing school district resources on issues such as transgender athletes, which may account for a handful of kids in a state, at the expense of broader issues such as helping millions of kids with reading after pandemic setbacks.
+Paris, Red, Wine and Blue, criticized the ''parental rights'' movement for focusing school district resources on issues such as transgender athletes, which may account for a handful of kids in a state, at the expense of broader issues such as helping millions of kids with reading after pandemic setbacks.

-''It's a political strategy to appeal to the base, and they don't care who gets harmed in the process,'' Paris said.

-Jones, the Iowa mom, defended the work that Moms for Liberty and other groups are doing, saying they are getting backlash for simply trying to protect their children.
-She says the criticism is evidence of the momentum behind their movement and that lawmakers and candidates are talking more about education than she has ever seen — one more sign of how important moms will be in 2024.
+Jones, the Iowa mother, defended the work Moms for Liberty and other groups are doing, saying they're getting backlash for simply trying to protect their children.
+She says the criticism is evidence of the momentum behind their movement.

 AP polling director Emily Swanson in Washington contributed to this report.